Ryuta Takahashi

-Ryuta Takahashi (in 髙橋 隆大, Takahashi Ryūta, born 30 October 2004) is a Japanese professional footballer who plays as right winger for the Brazilian club Guarani.
+Ryuta Takahashi (in 髙橋 隆大, Takahashi Ryūta, born 30 October 2004) is a Japanese professional footballer who plays as right winger for the Brazilian club União Frederiquense, on loan from Guarani.

 Career

 Having started his career at Gamba Osaka, Takahashi played on loan for the 2023 seasons with Nara Club and 2024 with Giravanz Kitakyushu, both in the J3 League.
 In March 2025, he was signed on a free transfer by Guarani FC, initially for the secondary team's role in the Copa Paulista.
 After eight standout performances, he was integrated into the main squad for the 2025 Campeonato Brasileiro Série C, making his debut in the derby against Ponte Preta.
 On August 21, the contract renewal was announced until 2027.
+In 2026, Takahashi was loaned to Pouso Alegre for the 2026 Campeonato Mineiro, and in the second half of the year to União Frederiquense for the Rio Grande do Sul Série A2.